ALLY Amplifying Leadership of Local Youth

 ALLY – Amplifying Leadership of Local Youth – intends to amplify young people’s constructive voices and agency in addressing diverse factors of violent extremist narratives in South Asia, particularly in Bangladesh, India, Pakistan, and Sri Lanka.
-It is a 30-month program funded by the EU, launched in March 2020, and implemented by The Network for Religious and Traditional Peacemakers with a consortium of partners: UNOY Peacebuilders, Finn Church Aid, Youth Development Foundation, Sri Lanka Unites, Rural Development Society, and Center for Communication and Development.
+It is a 30-month program funded by the European Union, launched in March 2020, and implemented by The Network for Religious and Traditional Peacemakers with a consortium of partners: UNOY Peacebuilders, Finn Church Aid, Youth Development Foundation, Sri Lanka Unites, Rural Development Society, and Center for Communication and Development.
 Combined, the consortium carries 100+ years of experience in youth-driven peacebuilding and capacity development.

 The Status of Youth-Led PVE Efforts